Rehovot railway station: Design

-The station consists of a side platform and an island platform, numbered 1 to 3 from north to south.
-Between the side platform and the island platform there are two parallel rail tracks, and an additional track to the south of platform 3.
-There is land available for a fourth rail track and a second side platform which are not built as of 2009.
+The station consists of two side platforms and an island platform, numbered 1 to 4 from north to south.
+Between each side platform and the island platforms there are two parallel rail tracks.
+Platform 4, the southernmost, was only built in the late 2010s and remains unused as of 2023.

 There are two passenger terminals.
 The larger northern terminal serves passengers from Nes Ziyyona and the science industries park.
 A small bus terminal was built next to the northern terminal serving south bound buses, and all northbound buses stop on Route 412, just west of the terminal.
 The northern terminal houses the station manager's office, the cafeteria and toilets, as well as ticket cashiers and two ticket machines.
 The southern terminal mostly serves passengers from the city, the Weizmann Institute and the Hebrew University's Faculty of Agriculture and Veterinary Studies.
 There is a parking lot adjacent to each terminal.

 Platform 1 is used for northbound trains, platform 2 for southbound trains and platform 3 is used for trains terminating at the station.